Case Study

 Platform Structure

-Two modules supporting one operational model
+Two modules supporting one operational system

 Handling Module